Div (mythology)

-Div or dev (Classical Persian: دیو dēw; دیو dīv) (with the broader meaning of demons or fiends) are monstrous creatures within Iranian culture.
-Their origin may lie in the Vedic deities (devas) who were later demonized in the Persian religion (see daeva).
+Div or dev (Classical Persian: دیو dēw; دیو dīv; with the broader meaning of demons or fiends) are monstrous creatures of West Asian lore and probably of Persian origin.
+They are a monotheistic reinterpretation of the Vedic deities (devas) who were later demonized in the Persian religion (see daeva).
+In the Shahnameh they are the main-antagonists of the hero Rostam.

 Most of their images, when disseminated into the Islamic world, including Armenia, Turkic countries, and Albania, assimilated with the demons and ogres of ancestral beliefs.
 As such they have been adapted according to the beliefs of Islamic concepts of otherworldly entities.
-Muslim authors often identified them with the ifrit (demons) and shayatin (devils) of their own belief-system.
-In Sufism they became symbols of human vices and evil urges.
+Muslim authors often identified them with the ʿifrīt (demons) and shayāṭīn (devils) of their own belief-system.
+According to Islamic hagiographic legends, Satan once defeated the div and jinn but joined their ranks after he fell from God's grace.
+Like other creatures, Islam considers divs to be subject to God's rule and final judgement.
+In Sufism they are symbols of human vices and evil urges.

 In folklore and legends, they are often described as having a body like that of a human, only of gigantic size, with two horns upon their heads and teeth like the tusks of a boar.
 Powerful, cruel and cold-hearted, they have a particular relish for the taste of human flesh.
 Some use only primitive weapons, such as stones: others, more sophisticated, are equipped like warriors, wearing armour and using weapons of metal.
-Despite their uncouth appearance – and in addition to their great physical strength – many are also masters of sorcery, capable of overcoming their enemies by magic and afflicting them with nightmares.
+Despite their uncouth appearance — and in addition to their great physical strength — many are also masters of sorcery, capable of overcoming their enemies by magic and afflicting them with nightmares.